-All visitors will be required to verify their identity to the satisfaction of staff and to leave their belongings, including their mobile phone(s), in a safe place during their visit.
+All visitors will be required to verify their identity to the satisfaction of staff and to leave their belongings in a safe place during their visit.
+Mobile phones will be switched off and will not be used during the visit.